gordonrix/maple/README.md

     conda create mamba -n mambaEnv -c conda-forge

-With root privileges, mamba may instead be installed in the base environment to reduce package redundancy:
+Alternatively, with root privileges, mamba may instead be installed in the base environment to reduce package redundancy:

     conda install mamba -n base -c conda-forge

 Next, use mamba to create the environment that we need.
 If using mamba from the base environment, the default location is probably fine, but if using mamba within its own environment, the path to the environment should be specified.
-In this example, the default path prefix ~/.conda/envs is used, but please ensure this is the correct location:
+In this example, the default path prefix ~/miniconda3/envs is used, but please ensure this is the correct location:

     conda activate mambaEnv
-    mamba create --prefix ~/.conda/envs/maple -c bioconda -c conda-forge --file requirements.txt -y conda deactivate
+    mamba env create --prefix ~/miniconda3/envs/maple --file requirements.yaml conda deactivate
     conda activate maple